mikedilger/chorus/docs/BEHAVIOR.md

 ## Abuse, Banning, Throttling, and the like

-WebSocket frames and messages are limited to 1 MB.
+WebSocket frames and messages are limited to 1 MB (slightly less for messages due to some overhead).

 Each connection has a memory buffer used for JSON deserialization that is no larger than the WebSocket message.
 No more than one such buffer exists per connection, and memory allocation is generally tightly controlled.

-Every connection is IP banned for 4 seconds after disconnection, whether or not the connection was well behaved.
+Every connection is IP banned for 2 seconds after disconnection, whether or not the connection was well behaved.
 We don't think clients should ever reconnect immediately.
 If chorus is run directly (not behind an nginx proxy), this IP banning is more efficient because it happens prior to SSL setup.

-A maximum of 32 subscriptions are allowed by default, although this is configurable with the `max_subscriptions` configuration setting.
+A maximum of 32 subscriptions are allowed by default (per connection), although this is configurable with the `max_subscriptions` configuration setting.

 ## NIP Support